websiteinspiration/bugsplat.rb/entries/2013-01-27-increasing-the-encryption-noise-floor.md

 date: '2013-01-27 18:06:32'
 id: d9b85
 tags: Programming, Meta
+topic: Networking
+description: HTTPS is incredibly important for the survival of the Internet and installing it is easy.
 ---

 Inspired by Tim Bray's [recent post about encrypting his website][tbray], I decided to enable and force HTTPS for bugsplat.info.
 The process was straightforward and, turns out, completely free.
 Read on to find out how and why.